 Consuming enterprise open source through a vendor like Red Hat meets the goal of minimizing the risk of using software in general, while affording the many benefits that only open source can provide.

 Whether it is our amazing Engineer and Quality Engineering teams who patch and test, or the Product Security team that discovers and assesses vulnerabilities and their impact to products we provide, Red Hat invests significant resources into these efforts so that our downstream customers don’t have to.
 Want to know more?
-Check out the in-depth exploration of our open approach to vulnerability management.
+Learn more about how Red Hat helps organizations build, code and monitor to a trusted software supply chain.